Philips Perfect Draft MachineBeer Budget Rating - £££

 The good thing about this beer tap is that it utilises special kegs for use only in perfect draft machines and they are 6 litres in size.
 This means you will get somewhere roughly between 10-11 pints out of one keg, so a very decent volume of beer is to be had.

-The Perfect Draft kegs are a little less value for money than the regular supermarket kegs, at the time of writing a 6L Stella Artois keg was around £31 meaning you are getting a pint for somewhere in the region of around £2.80 ish a pint but you are really buying into their tech here and having tried the machine a few times it really does deliver a great quality pint.
+The Perfect Draft kegs are a little less value for money than the regular supermarket kegs, at the time of writing a 6L Stella Artois keg was around £31 meaning you are getting a pint for somewhere in the region of around £2.80.
+The cost can be reduced by sending your kegs back after use and receiving beer token credit, more info on that here.
+This takes the cost down to around £2.40 per pint.
+The thing to remember is you are really buying into their tech here and having tried the machine a few times it really does deliver a great quality pint.

 How does it work?

 As you only can use specifically Perfect Draft kegs it’s a really simple process, once you’ve connected the keg tap to the top of the keg, it’s a case of loading it in the bay, pulling down the forks to load it in place and close the doors.

 The below video shows you how really simple it is to use…

 Given the quality and ease of use, the Perfect Draft sits towards the top end of the market price-wise, and gets a ‘£££’ rating from us

 The machine will keep the beer fresh for at least 30 days and really does deliver a fantastic pint.
 It really is a good all-rounder because it would work well for entertaining or even just when you want a few casual drinks.
 Limited maintenance is required and set up is nice and easy with the only main drawback that you are nearing the £3 a pint mark with the cost of the kegs.